-- 1. Keeping the 10 Commandments of Shooting Safety in mind, aim the rifle downrange at the target.
+- I. Keeping the 10 Commandments of Shooting Safety in mind, aim the rifle downrange at the target.
 When firing this rifle you may need to experiment with different shooting styles until you find the method which best suits your sporting activity.
 Remember to always fire the rifle in such a manner that you can maintain a safe muzzle direction at all times. - 2.
 Disengage the safety lever by moving it to the "FIRE" position.

-(See Illustration #3.) - 3.
-After aligning the sights on your target.
-Place your finger inside the triggerguard and on the trigger. - 4.
-Keeping your sights aligned on the target.
-Slowly pull the trigger to fire the first round. - 5.
-Being a semi-automatic rifle, the rifles action (its moving parts) will cycle after the first round is fired.
+- 3. Place your trigger finger inside the triggerguard and on the trigger. - 4.
+After aligning the sights, slowly pull the trigger to fire the first round. - 5.
+Being a semi-automatic rifle, the rifle's action (its moving parts) will cycle after the first round is fired.
 As the bolt moves rearward, the extractor will pull the empty cartridge case from the chamber and eject it from the rifle.
 (Make sure there are no bystanders in close proximity on either side of the rifle who could be injured by the ejected cartridge case or gasses expelled from the rifle.)

-NOTE: If the trigger is pressed again, the rifle will fire!
+Note: If the trigger is pressed again, the rifle will fire!
 Keep the rifle pointed in a safe direction.